Shanilkhatri/angular-task/Readme.md

  Layer     | Tech Used
 -----------|----------------------------------------
- Frontend  | Angular, ngModel, CSS
+ Frontend  | Angular, CSS
  Backend   | Node.js, Express, Sequelize ORM
- Database  | SQLite (in-memory or file-based)
+ Database  | SQLite

 ##  How to Run It on your system